allenhsu6/DataScienceProjects/README.md

 # DataScienceProjects
-include all the data science projects i have done
+Tnclude all the data science projects i have done